LeeMorinUCF/QMB6358F20/demo_14_R_file_IO/README.md

 Although it is not specifically discussed in this course, a good deal of business analysis is conducted with spreadsheet programs such as Microsoft Excel.
-Even though the capabilities of these spreadsheets is very limited, compared to fully-functional programming languages, you will often hae to work with others who use this very limited, unscalable technology.
+Even though the capabilities of these spreadsheets is very limited, compared to fully-functional programming languages, you will often have to work with others who use this very limited, unscalable technology.
-Rather than change your habits, I have found it effective to convert your ouputs into Excel format for others to use downstream.
+Rather than fight the uphill battle of changing your habits or theirs, I have found it effective to convert your ouputs into Excel format for others to use downstream.

 An Excel spreadsheet contains the data that are represented in each worksheet